Rich and fruity Christmas Pudding

 Pour the wet mixture over your dried fruit mixture and stir together.
 Get in there with your hands if necessary so you can really squidge it together!
 And don't forget the Christmas pudding tradition of making a wish!

-After 24 hours give the mixture a stir again and then mix in the flour.
-Add to a 2 pint (1.2 lire) greased plastic or ceramic pudding basin.
+After 24 hours, give the mixture a stir again and then mix in the flour.
+Add to a 2 pint (1.2 litre) greased plastic or ceramic pudding basin.
 Prepare the pudding for steaming using these instructions.
 Steam for 6 hours, then remove from the pan and leave to cool fully.
-Prepare the pudding ready for its second steam on Christmas day and then put away in a cool dry place until needed.
+Prepare the pudding ready for its second steam on Christmas Day, and then put it away in a cool, dry place until needed.

 On Christmas Day steam your pudding for another 2.5 hours.
 After which, remove from the pan, take off the string and coverings and run a knife around the edge of the pudding to loosen it.
 Then invert onto a plate and serve with Proper English Vanilla Custard.